 For more than 140 years, our professionals have worked to ensure that, while unlocking the inherent value held within the world's physical assets and developing its potential, we don't spoil the planet for future generations.

 Even in parts of the world where the term 'chartered surveyor' means very little, the high standards of our professionals speak volumes.
 They are viewed by major financial institutions and world governments as the 'gold standard' when it comes to professional regulation in the property sector.

-The Royal Charter requires us to promote the usefulness of the profession for the advantage of the UK public and in other parts of the world.
-In practice, the Charter means that important changes to our constitution — its byelaws — have to be ratified by UK Government, through the Privy Council, even after they’ve been approved by a majority of our members voting at a general meeting.
+Our Royal Charter requires us to promote the usefulness of the profession for the advantage of the UK public and in other parts of the world.
+In practice, the charter means that important changes to our constitution – its bye-laws – have to be ratified by the UK Government, through the Privy Council, even after they’ve been approved by a majority of our members voting at a general meeting.

 Consumer protection and the development of the profession for public advantage are very much at our core.
 These are the reasons we have retained our Royal Charter status for well over a century.
 We are very proud of this position and recognise the responsibility placed upon us.
 This is why we are consistently working to ensure we set the standards for professional regulation, not just in the UK but around the world.

 Introducing legislation to regulate a sector of industry which is already applying modern practices, regulating at arms length and operating in a business-like manner, would be costly, time-consuming and unnecessary.

 Legislation should only be applied if a self-regulation system is not working – if it is not transparent, proportional, accountable, consistent and targeted.
 These are the five principles of better regulation determined by the Better Regulation Commission, a division of the UK Cabinet Office, on which we base our own regulatory model.